arcode35/AimAssist/README.md

 # AimAssist
-This project is a proof-of-concept aimbot designed to provide insights into the techniques and algorithms that power aiming assistance in video games.
-The aimbot is created with a focus on ethical research, aiming to further the understanding of aimbot mechanics and challenge detection algorithms.
+This project is a proof-of-concept aimbot designed to provide insights into the techniques and algorithms that power aiming assistance in video games. he aimbot is created with a focus on ethical research, aiming to further the understanding of aimbot mechanics and challenge detection algorithms.
 **Features**

 **Address Scanning**: Scans the game's memory to find the addresses corresponding to certain features like turret position, enemy coordinates, and more.